Established: 1965

 Winemaker: David Duband

-Wine Making Overview: hand harvest natural yeast ferments with whole bunch ranging from 50-100%.
+Wine Making Overview: hand harvest natural yeast ferments without sulphur, whole bunch ranging from 50% for Hautes Cotes, 60% for villages, 75% for Premier crus to 80% for Grand crus.
 New oak no more than 30% bottling after up to 18 months on fine lees for most wines.

 Average Production: 12500 dozen